the-scouts/por/sphinx_source/chapter-4.rst

    * if registration is not renewed at the time of the required annual renewal of registration;
    * if the registration of the County is cancelled.

 b.
-When the registration of a Scout District is cancelled the Scout District ceases to exist and action must be taken as described in Chapter 13 to deal with its property and assets.
+When the registration of a Scout District is cancelled the Scout District ceases to exist and action must be taken as described in :chapter:`13` to deal with its property and assets.

 c.
 The membership of each Member of the District will cease automatically, unless membership of another District is arranged as directed by the County Commissioner.